Supported content from City St George's, University of London Journalism Department

 While this might seem daunting, remember that a little advanced planning can help.
 If you know you would like to submit your application for the next intake, spend time gaining that experience beforehand — after all, this is a field you would like to work in.

-A frequent misunderstanding is that postgraduate studies are only for students who have an undergraduate qualification in the same field — however, Yuen reassures us that this isn’t the case.
+A frequent misunderstanding is that postgraduate studies are only for students who have an undergraduate qualification in the same field; however, Yuen reassures us that this isn’t the case.
 “We have students from English literature, history, and biochemistry backgrounds.
-I encourage people who have backgrounds in different professions or disciplines who want to pursue journalism to apply.”
+I encourage people who have backgrounds in different professions or disciplines who want to pursue journalism to apply,” she explains.

 What Else Do You Need To Know?

-If you were to apply to City, there’s no doubt you’d be in good hands.
-“Our tutors bring their own extensive experience and perspectives to these modules,” comments Chan.
-“Dr. Zahera Harb, for example, is an expert in reporting in the Middle East and Dr. James Rodgers was a BBC correspondent, based in Moscow, for many years.”
+If you were to apply to City St George’s, there’s no doubt you’d be in good hands.
+“Our tutors bring their own extensive experience and perspectives to these modules,” comments Yuen.
+“Dr Zahera Harb, for example, is an expert in reporting in the Middle East and Dr James Rodgers was a BBC correspondent, based in Moscow, for many years.”

-Shafie Agard Rodriguez, 28, moved from her home in Peru to enrol at City University.
+Shafie Aguad Rodriguez moved from her home in Peru to enrol.
 Her dream, she says, is to become a foreign correspondent or to work in production for companies such as France24, CNN, or the BBC.
 “Such roles often require journalists who can speak more than one language.
 I already speak Spanish and I am learning the skills to report in English — so this course is very beneficial for me,” she explains.

 Journo Resources